MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 To prevent bad actors accessing your organization’s data with Microsoft 365 Copilot, the next step is to protect the data in your Microsoft 365 tenant.
 You must ensure that:

 - Your data is categorized with sensitivity levels.
-- Your sensitivity levels are represented by sensitivity labels that are applied by users or automatically.
+- Sensitivity labels represent your sensitivity levels that are applied by users or automatically.
 - You can view how sensitivity labels are being used in your Microsoft 365 tenant.

 These data protection capabilities can also be used to ensure that your organization complies with data regulations, such as those dealing with protecting personal information.

 ### Getting started with E3

 [Sensitivity labels](/purview/sensitivity-labels) form the cornerstone of protecting your data.
-Before you create the labels to denote the sensitivity of items and the protection actions to be applied, you must understand your organization’s existing classification taxonomy and how it will map to labels that users will see and apply in apps.
-After you’ve created the sensitivity labels, publish them, and provide guidance to users how and when to apply them in Word, Excel, PowerPoint, and Outlook.
+Before you create the labels to denote the sensitivity of items and the protection actions that are applied, you must understand your organization’s existing classification taxonomy and how it maps to labels that users see and apply in apps.
+After creating the sensitivity labels, publish them, and provide guidance to users how and when to apply them in Word, Excel, PowerPoint, and Outlook.

-For more information, see the following resources:
+For more information, see these resources:

 - [Get started with sensitivity labels](/purview/get-started-with-sensitivity-labels)
 - [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels)